 We remark that a variant of the parallel update rule where a vertex is being fired until it is stable (i.e., $|u|(v)=\x(v)$ for all $v \in V$) also satisfies \eqref{item: hypothesis nonhalting} and \eqref{item: hypothesis monotonicity}. \end{example}

 \begin{example}[Sequential update] Fix a total order $v_0,\ldots, v_{n-1}$ on the vertices of $G$.
-The \emph{sequential update} on the sinkless sandpile network is the rule where the vertex $v_0,\ldots, v_{n-1}$ is checked in this order, and is fired once during the checking process if it is found to be unstable.
+The \emph{sequential update} on the sinkless sandpile network is the rule where the vertices $v_0,\ldots, v_{n-1}$ are checked in this order, and each of them is fired once during the checking process if it is found to be unstable.
 Described formally, the update word $u=v_0^{k_0}v_1^{k_1}\ldots v_{n-1}^{k_{n-1}}$ for $\x.\q$ satisfies:

-where $\x_i.\q_i$ is the configuration $\pi_{k_0|v_0|+\ldots k_{i}|v_i|}(\x.\q)$.
+where $\x_i.\q_i$ is the configuration $\pi_{k_0|v_0|+\ldots +k_{i}|v_i|}(\x.\q)$.
 See Figure~\ref{figure:sequential update} for an illustration of this update rule.

 The sequential update satisfies \eqref{item: hypothesis nonhalting} by definition, and satisfies~\eqref{item: hypothesis monotonicity} by a computation similar to Example~\ref{example: parallel update}.